robmhoward/ExcelJsDocumentation/resources/tablerow.md

 Parameter       | Type  | Description
 --------------- | ------ | ------------
  `index`| Number | Row index of the row that you wish to get.
-Zero indexed.
+Zero-indexed.

 #### Returns